A B C D E F G H I J M N O P R S T V W

 Debit Memo

 Billing a customer again.
-A debit memo would be required, for example, when a customer has made a payment on their account by check, but the check bounced, or a company short-pays an invoice.
+A debit memo would be required, for example, when a customer has made a payment on their account by check but the check bounces or a company short-pays an invoice.

 Delimited File